MontrealCorpusTools/PolyglotDB/docs/source/acoustics_encoding.rst

         c.analyze_pitch(algorithm='speaker_adapted')

-The :code:`"base"` algorithm uses a minimum pitch of 55 Hz and a maximum pitch of 480 Hz.
+The :code:`"base"` algorithm uses a default minimum pitch of 50 Hz and a maximum pitch of 500 Hz, but these can be changed through the ``absolute_min_pitch`` and ``absolute_max_pitch`` parameters.

 The :code:`"gendered"` algorithm checks whether a `Gender` property is available for speakers.
-If a speaker has a property value that starts with `f` (i.e., female), utterances by that speakers will use a minimum pitch of 100 Hz and a maximum pitch of 480 Hz.
-If they have a property value of `m` (i.e., male), utterances by that speakers will use a minimum pitch of 55 Hz and a maximum pitch of 400 Hz.
+If a speaker has a property value that starts with `f` (i.e., female), utterances by that speakers will use a minimum pitch of 100 Hz and a maximum pitch of 500 Hz.
+If they have a property value of `m` (i.e., male), utterances by that speakers will use a minimum pitch of 50 Hz and a maximum pitch of 400 Hz.

 The :code:`"speaker_adapted"` algorithm does two passes of pitch estimation.
-The first is identical to :code:`"base"` and uses a minimum pitch of 55 Hz and a maximum pitch of 480 Hz.
+The first is identical to :code:`"base"` and uses a minimum pitch of 50 Hz and a maximum pitch of 500 Hz (or whatever the parameters have been set to).
-This first pass is used to estimate by-speaker means and standard deviations of F0.
-The mean and SD for each speaker is then used to generate per-speaker minimum and maximum pitch values.
+This first pass is used to estimate by-speaker means of F0.
+Speaker-specific pitch floors and ceilings are calculated by adding or subtracting the number of octaves that the ``adjusted_octaves`` parameter specifies.
+The default is 1, so the per-speaker pitch range will be one octave below and above the speaker's mean pitch.
-The minimum pitch value is 3 standard deviations below the speaker mean, and the maximum pitch value is 3 standard deviations above the speaker mean.

 .. _intensity_encoding: